DallasMorningNews/flythrough/README.md

 <br />

 #####Labels
 Labels can be used on waypoint frames to point out specific features or locations within the waypoint of that frame.
 The `labels` key takes the form of a JSON array, with each object in the array requiring three keys (all of which are required): `text`, `x` and `y`.
 Pro tip: Do not include too many labels on a single frame.
-It should be find at larger screens, but on smaller screens, things could get crowded.
+It should be fine at larger screens, but on smaller screens, things could get crowded.

 `text`: **(string)** Text that appears in the label.
 Shorter = better.